vinceskahan/v5wiki/faq-which-method-to-install.md

 ### Benefits of using setup.py

-The main benefit is that, other than the system startup file, WeeWX is totally contained in one directory `/home/weewx`.
-This makes upgrading much easier, as the setup.py installer tends to be smarter than the various os-dependent packaging systems.
+The main benefit is that, other than the system startup file, WeeWX is totally contained in one directory `/home/weewx` which makes upgrading much easier, as the setup.py installer tends to be smarter than the various os-dependent packaging systems.

 So one scenario to keep your old configuration and try a new version might look something like:
 * stop weewx